CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ## You have successfully completed the Hands-on lab!

-In this lab, you explored how to work with solutions by importing, customizing, and verifying functionality in the Power Platform.
+By completing the **Low Code for Pro-Dev in a Day** Hands-On lab, you explored how to work with solutions by importing, customizing, and verifying functionality in the Power Platform.
 You built a code component, implemented its logic, and integrated it into a canvas app.
 You also created and modified a custom connector from an Open API definition, tested it, and used it in apps and flows.
 Next, you learned to promote solutions across environments and configure secure access using a service principal.
 Finally, you applied GitHub version control and workflow automation to manage and deploy your Power Platform solutions efficiently.